Photo:

 Eltana

 Eltana has two locations in Seattle, which makes getting your hands on its signature wood-fired bagels pretty convenient.
-Honestly, we probably don’t even need to give you directions to its shops, the incredible aromas that emanate out of the doors will draw you in.
+Honestly, we probably don’t even need to give you directions to its shops, the incredible aromas wafting out of the doors will draw you in.
 You can smell the wood-fired bagels baking in the floor-to-ceiling fireplace from blocks away.
 What’s unique about the bagels?
 It’s all about the process.
-They hand roll the bagels and boil them in honey water before baking which gives them a unique flavor and texture.
+They roll the bagels by hand and boil them in honey water before baking to give them a unique flavor and texture.

 Recommendation: Kids will love the bright colors of the rainbow bagel (mine did).
 For adults, try the za’atar bagel with scallion spread.